 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your child's doctor knows if your child is receiving a treatment that may weaken the immune system, such as steroid medicine, radiation treatment, or medicine to treat cancer.
+- Some medicines can affect how live rotavirus vaccine works.
+Tell your child's doctor if your child is receiving a treatment that may weaken the immune system, including steroid medicine (including cortisone, methylprednisone, prednisone, dexamethasone, hydrocortisone), radiation treatment, or medicine to treat cancer.

 Warnings While Using This Medicine

-- Tell your child's doctor if your child spends time with a person who has immune system problems or is getting cancer treatment.
+- Tell your child's doctor if your child has a weak immune system, HIV or AIDS, cancer, or has received a blood transfusion or blood products within the past 6 weeks.
+Tell your child's doctor if your child spends time with a person who has immune system problems or is receiving cancer treatment.

-- The oral applicator of this vaccine contains dry natural latex rubber.
-Make sure your child's doctor knows if your child has had an allergic reaction to latex rubber.
+- The vaccine applicator may contain natural latex rubber.
+Tell your child's doctor if your child has had an allergic reaction to latex rubber.

 Possible Side Effects While Using This Medicine

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

 - Fever, diarrhea, vomiting, red or black stools, severe stomach pain